-Sanquin Blood Supply Foundation ensures the safe and efficient blood supply in the Netherlands.
+Sanquin is responsible for safe and efficient blood supply in the Netherlands on a not-for-profit basis.
 Sanquin also develops and produces pharmaceutical products, conducts high-quality scientific research, and develops and performs a multitude of diagnostic services.

 On the basis of the Blood Supply Act, Sanquin is the only organisation in the Netherlands authorised to manage our need for blood and blood products.
 It is also a not-for-profit organisation and thus has no profit motive.
 Sanquin employs approximately 3,000 workers all across the Netherlands.